MullinsLab/ISDB/doc/Manual.md

   coordinates and determined without using patch scaffolds (fix or novel) from patch releases.
 This provides portability and longevity of integration sites and makes analysis simpler.
 When a new major assembly is released, lifting over coordinates will be easier without the use of patch scaffolds.
+Note that patch *releases* of the GRCh38 assembly are fine, as long as patch *scaffolds* are not consulted when determining IS locations.

 * Locations must number the space between bases (interbase) and start from 0, to the left of the first base.